cloudnative-pg/cloudnative-pg/docs/src/ssl_connections.md

     Subject: CN = app
 ```

-As you can see, TLS client certificates by default are created with 90 days of
+As you can see, TLS client certificates by default are created with 90 days of validity, and with a simple CN that
-validity and with a simple CN that corresponds to the username in PostgreSQL.
+corresponds to the username in PostgreSQL.
+You can specify the validity and threshold values using the EXPIRE_CHECK_THRESHOLD and CERTIFICATE_DURATION parameters.
 This is necessary to leverage the `cert` authentication method for `hostssl`
 entries in `pg_hba.conf`.

 ## Testing the connection via a TLS certificate